-Free Raven's Progressive Matrices Practice: Non-Verbal Abstract Reasoning
+Raven's Progressive Matrices Practice: Non-Verbal Abstract Reasoning

 Raven's Progressive Matrices is the purest fluid-intelligence test still in hiring use.
 No words, no math, just visual pattern completion.
 3x3 matrices with a missing piece, and 8 candidate pieces to choose from.
-This free practice covers the Standard Progressive Matrices (SPM) format at 36 items in 40 minutes.
+This practice covers the Standard Progressive Matrices (SPM) format at 36 items in 40 minutes.

-What this free Raven's practice includes
+What this Raven's practice includes

 Raven's Progressive Matrices was invented by John C. Raven in 1938 and has been validated across 80+ years of research as one of the cleanest tests of abstract reasoning ability.
 Because it is language-independent, it is used internationally by military selection programs, research institutions, and some global consulting firms in regions where verbal tests face language barriers.

-This free practice presents 36 progressively harder 3x3 matrices.
+This practice presents 36 progressively harder 3x3 matrices.
 Each matrix has a missing piece in the bottom-right cell and 8 candidate pieces below.
 You select the one piece that completes both the row and column patterns.
 Difficulty ramps up: the first dozen are easy, the last dozen require juggling two or three simultaneous rules.

 Three sample Raven's matrix questions with walkthroughs